3 Reasons Why Being Positive Is Good for Your Health

-Keeping a glass-half full attitude can have numerous health benefits to your mind and body.
-Try these 4 tips to work toward a healthier outlook on life.
+Keeping a glass-half-full attitude can have numerous health benefits to your mind and body.

-According to a study by Johns Hopkins, positive thinking can actually save your life.
-The study showed that those with a family history of heart disease and many other high-risk factors were 13 percent less likely to have a heart attack if they were positive thinkers.
+According to a study by Johns Hopkins, positive thinking can save your life.
+The study showed that those with a family history of heart disease and many other high-risk factors were 13% less likely to have a heart attack if they were positive thinkers.

 Why is this?
 Scientists don’t completely know.
-According to Johns Hopkins, it could be because those who are optimistic make better long-term life decisions (including healthy choices), or it could be that studies have linked negativity to a weaker immune system.
+It could be because those who are optimistic make better long-term life decisions (including healthy choices), or it could be that studies have linked negativity to a weaker immune system.

 Related: Living in the Now--Being Present